Sibanye Stillwater Limited [SBSW] stock Initiated by Deutsche Bank analyst, price target now $19

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for SBSW.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Sibanye Stillwater Limited go to 4.03%.

-There are presently around $696 million, or 9.00% of SBSW stock, in the hands of institutional investors.
-The top three institutional holders of SBSW stocks are: AQR CAPITAL MANAGEMENT LLC with ownership of 7,740,634, which is approximately 21.525% of the company’s market cap and around 0.25% of the total institutional ownership; CONDIRE MANAGEMENT, LP, holding 4,924,691 shares of the stock with an approximate value of $75.2 million in SBSW stocks shares; and VAN ECK ASSOCIATES CORP, currently with $56.17 million in SBSW stock with ownership of nearly -1.367% of the company’s market capitalization.
+There are presently around $645 million, or 9.10% of SBSW stock, in the hands of institutional investors.
+The top three institutional holders of SBSW stocks are: CONDIRE MANAGEMENT, LP with ownership of 4,843,513, which is approximately -1.648% of the company’s market cap and around 0.25% of the total institutional ownership; VAN ECK ASSOCIATES CORP, holding 3,678,797 shares of the stock with an approximate value of $60.26 million in SBSW stocks shares; and SPROTT INC., currently with $52.03 million in SBSW stock with ownership of nearly -3.39% of the company’s market capitalization.